Orcuslc/blog.io/_posts/2017-03-15-Solutions-to-POJ.md

 -  1017: Trivial; Handle from large to small;
 -  1012: Simulation with mathematial optimization;
 -  1028: Use stack(in fact use linked-table is ok.);
+-  1029: Simple Math problem; use long instead of int;